s4dhulabs/vimana-framework/README.md

 sudo git clone https://github.com/s4dhul4bs/vimana-framework.git cd vimana-framework && sudo ./vmnf_build
 ```
+If the build runs smoothly, you will see the about screen (README image above)

-Or if you prefer you can follow the same steps as the script manually to build the image:
+If you prefer you can follow the same steps as the script manually to build the image:
 ```
 timedatectl set-ntp yes
 sudo git clone https://github.com/s4dhul4bs/vimana-framework.git